Summer Research Symposia

-The poster symposium is the capstone experience that showcases student researchers’ summer work at WSU.
-It also offers opportunities to talk to fellow researchers and their guests about the wide variety of work that has been completed over the past 10 weeks.
-The event is open to the public.
+The symposium is the capstone experience where student researchers showcase their summer work at WSU.
+It offers them opportunities to talk to fellow researchers and their guests about the wide variety of work that has been completed over the past several weeks.

 Our summer 2021 symposia were virtually hosted on the Zoom platform.
 An overview of symposia scheduling is shown below.
 Please consult our Presentation Schedules page for detailed information on the projects our students presented across each of the three days on which the symposia took place.
 You can learn about the labs whose students presented at these symposia on our Summer Research Programs page.